eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

 [^finish]:
     Software projects are only ever asymptotically finished, but I consider that by the time I wrote that blogpost it was at least in a state where I could show it off to others.

+[^pacing]:
+    From the linked paper:

+    >When overwhelmed by strong emotions, including anxiety and boredom, some people with ASD may exhibit repetitive “stimming” behavior such pacing, flapping or verbally repeating a certain word or phrase.